During office hours

 UK, LU1 3JU

-On 25 May 2018, new General Data Protection Regulations (GDPR) will be coming into force.
+On 25 May 2018, the new General Data Protection Regulations (GDPR) came into force.

-GDPR will replace the current UK Data Protection Act and is designed to strengthen privacy rules and requirements around how information relating to individuals can be used.
+GDPR and the new Data Protection Act 2018 (DPA 2018) replaced the old UK Data Protection Act 1998, and strengthened privacy rules and requirements around how information relating to individuals can be used.

 GDPR also updates and unifies data protection law across Europe.